AsmaFeriel000/OpenMM/README.md

 An update to the original version coded by Ben Cree and Mateusz Bieniek

-original code and its associated documentation @ https://github.com/bieniekmateusz/Protein-ligand-openmm-workflow/blob/main/protein-ligand-openmm.ipynb
+Original code and its associated documentation @ https://github.com/bieniekmateusz/Protein-ligand-openmm-workflow/blob/main/protein-ligand-openmm.ipynb

 # To use this workflow: